CRI-iAtlas/iatlas-notebooks/README.rst

 Please see `our landing page`_ for more information.
 If you'd like to contribute please open an issue or create a pull request.

+**Notebooks**

+    1. `Cell content barplots`_
+        plot estimated cell type contents against samples in our database

+    2. `Clinical outcomes`_
+        plot survival curves comparing your data to samples in our database

+    3. `Immune feature trends`_
+        investigate using our collection of immune features

 **How to Cite Us**

 If these notebooks are useful, please cite the CRI iAtlas paper (PubMed: 33214875).
 Thank you!